-Grant Bellak will enter his second season as the Head Coach of the Hanover College baseball team.
+Grant Bellak will enter his third season as the Head Coach of the Hanover College baseball team.

 Bellak comes to Hanover after spending the last seven seasons as an assistant coach and recruiting coordinator for fellow Heartland Collegiate Athletic Conference institution, Franklin College.
 Bellak was also the co-coordinator of the College’s Campus Wellness Program and a lecturer for the Physical Education Department.